3v1lW1th1n/nmap-sqlite-output/README.md

 nmap-sqlite
 ===========

-Nmap script for writing teh scan output into a sqlite database
+Nmap script for storing the scan output into a sqlite database